Jump to content

 Five interactive self-directed courses that provide families and educators with a number of strategies for working together and through conflict.

-Five parent guides for IDEA Part B Dispute Resolution, available in English and Spanish.
+Parent guides for IDEA Part B dispute resolution are available in 13 languages.
+Companion videos and dispute resolution comparison chart are available in English and Spanish.

-Four guides on Part C dispute resolution processes, a comparison chart, commonly used terms, and more!
+Family guides (available in multiple languages) and companion videos on Part C dispute resolution processes, a comparison chart, commonly used terms, and more!

 Two videos displaying poor and productive communication between a school adminstrator and a parent.
 A study guide is also included.